rleber/bun/doc/readme.md

 5. Install any missing Ruby Gem dependencies (you'll know them from the error messages)
 6. Configure file locations: You can do this by setting the values in the file data/archive_config.yml, or with environment variables, in some cases:
-   - Set the default location to store a retrieved archive of GECOS files using the archive entry in the config file.
+   - Set the default location to store a retrieved archive of GCOS files using the archive entry in the config file.
-   - Set the default URL for retrieving archived files (i.e. using "gecos fetch"), either by setting the value for the repository entry in the config file, or by setting the "GECOS_REPOSITORY" environment variable.
+   - Set the default URL for retrieving archived files (i.e. using "bun fetch"), either by setting the value for the repository entry in the config file, or by setting the "BUN_REPOSITORY" environment variable.

 _Running this software_

-There is one primary executable src/gecos.
-Assuming that the src directory is in your load path, it should be pretty simple to run the software from the command line, by typing the command "gecos".
+There is one primary executable src/bun.
+Assuming that the src directory is in your load path, it should be pretty simple to run the software from the command line, by typing the command "bun".
 Without any parameters, the command should provide you with a helpful summary of all the available subcommands.

 _File formats_